Persistence of Entangled States and High Fidelity Quantum Gate Operations in Si/SiGe Spin Qubits at High Temperature

-We characterize the fidelity of our native entangler $CZ$ using the interleaved character benchmarking procedure.
+Our native entangler is a controlled-Z ($CZ$) operation that we implement by pulsing on the barrier gate to turn on the exchange and performing single qubit phase rotation~\cite{watson2018programmable} (see Supplementary Material).
+We characterize the $CZ$ fidelity using the Interleaved Character Randomized Benchmarking procedure (ICRB)~\cite{Xue2019}.
 The standard interleaved randomized benchmarking technique~\cite{Magesan2012_inter}, when extended to two qubit gates, results in relatively deep ($3.9$ one qubit non-virtual gates and $1.48$ $CZ$ gates per Clifford), circuits in our native gate set, $\{I, X(\pm \frac{\pi}{2}),Z(\pm \frac{\pi}{2}), X(\pm \pi), Z(\pm \pi), CZ\}$.
 This leads to a fast decay in the resulting benchmarking curve giving low predictions of two-qubit gate fidelity with large uncertainty.
-In this work we use instead a technique called interleaved character randomized benchmarking (ICRB)~\cite{Xue2019}.
-ICRB allows one to calculate the fidelity of a two qubit gate using finite groups other than the Clifford group (for the technical details of the method see~\cite{Helsen2019}).
-Within ICRB one chooses a benchmarking group and a character group.
-Whilst the benchmarking group plays the same role as in the standard RB, it is the additional character group that allows the freedom of choice in the benchmarking group (for the standard RB, the benchmarking group is fixed to $n$-qubit Clifford group $\mathrm{Clif}_n$).
+We avoid this by using ICRB which allows one to calculate the fidelity of a two qubit gate using finite groups other than the Clifford group (for the technical details of the method see~\cite{Helsen2019}).
+With ICRB one chooses a benchmarking group and a character group.
+Whilst the benchmarking group plays the same role as in the standard RB, it is the additional character group that allows freedom of choice in the benchmarking group (for the standard RB, the benchmarking group is fixed to $n$-qubit Clifford group $\mathrm{Clif}_n$).
 By careful choice of the benchmarking and character groups within the ICRB one can avoid noise accumulation by exploiting high-fidelity gates and concentrating on the target gate.
-For the spin-based qubits, it is convenient~\cite{Xue2019} to choose a product of two one-qubit Clifford groups $\mathrm{Clif}_1 \otimes \mathrm{Clif}_1$, and a two-qubit Pauli group $\mathcal{P}_2$ as a character group.
-The protocol for the ICRB within the chosen groups is as follows: \begin{enumerate} \item Initialize a two-qubit system in one of the computational basis states $\ket{s_1 s_2} \in \mathcal{B} = \{\ket{00}, \ket{01}, \ket{10}, \ket{11}\}$, by applying a random one qubit Pauli from $\mathcal{P}_2$. \item Apply to each of the qubits a random one-qubit Clifford gate.
-Do this $d$ times. \item Apply the inverse Clifford gate $C_{inv}$ to each qubit.
-The inverse gate does not include the initial Pauli gate. \item For each basis set measure $P_d(s_1s_2) = |\bra{00} C_{inv} S_d\ket{s_1s_2}|^2$, which are the probabilities of measuring $\ket{00}$ for a given sampled Clifford sequence $S_d$ for each initialization $\ket{s_1s_2}$. \item Calculate for each measured $P_d$:
+For spin qubits it is convenient to choose a product of two one-qubit Clifford groups $\mathrm{Clif}_1 \otimes \mathrm{Clif}_1$, and a two-qubit Pauli group $\mathcal{P}_2$ as a character group ~\cite{Xue2019}.
+The experimental results and their processing are shown in Fig.~\ref{fig:Fig2}.